alyssahondrade/deep-learning-challenge/Analysis.md

         - (Iteration 2b) Dropping the `INCOME_AMT` column results in return to the baseline accuracy.
         - (Iteration 2c) Creating `LOWER_INCOME` and `UPPER_INCOME` columns results in no change in accuracy, with a caveat of creating an "upper limit" for `50M+` as `100M`.
         - (Iteration 2d) Take the average of the `LOWER_INCOME` and `UPPER_INCOME` columns to eliminate the pseudo upper limit created for `50M+`.
 Without dropping columns, the performance drops by 2%.
 However, dropping these intermediary columns (as well as `INCOME_AMT`) results in a return to the baseline accuracy.

+- Feature Engineering:
     - (Iteration 3) Created a new feature which compares the ask amount to the average income.
         - (Iteration 3a) Initially, there was a reduction in performance, however experimented with comparing against `LOWER_INCOME` and returning the previously dropped `LOWER_INCOME` and `INCOME_AMT` columns, which resulted in a return to baseline accuracy.
 It seemed logical to only drop the `UPPER_INCOME` column, as there was synthetic data added to that column.
         - (Iteration 3b) Experimented with retaining the `UPPER_INCOME` column as well, which resulted in only a slight decrease in accuracy.
 Will retain the column as it was used to calculate the `AVG_INCOME` anyway.
     - (Iteration 4) Created new column by combining `AFFILIATION` with `ORGANIZATION`.
 This resulted in 73.6% accuracy, still close to the baseline but highest result so far.
     - (Iteration 5) Created another column by combining `AFFILIATION` with `USE_CASE`.

-- Added the `NAME` column back to the feature array, reduced to a maximum of 10 unique values to prevent a blowout when one-hot encoding.
+    - (Iteration 6) Added the `NAME` column back to the feature array, reduced to a maximum of 10 unique values to prevent a blowout when one-hot encoding.
+This resulted in the model achieving 75% accuracy.

-__STEPS THAT DID NOT WORK__
+- Hyperparameter Tuning:
+    - Changed the number of epochs, to as low as `20` up to `200`.
+    - Changed the kinds of activation functions.
+As the number of activation functions made available to the hidden layers is increased, the number of tuning trials also increased.
+Hence, there needed to be a tradeoff.
+    - Changed the maximum number of neurons.
+Ultimately settled with a rule of thumb: "The number of hidden neurons should be less than twice the size of the input layer."

+- Other Pre-Processing (iterations not saved):
+    - Experimented with the number of unique values prior to encoding.
+Maintained a maximum of `6` unique values, trialling values to as low as `6`.
+Runs were also conducted with different values for different columns (i.e. `APPLICATION_TYPE` with `10` and `CLASSIFICATION` with `8`).
+No improvements in performance was observed, although it was noted the performance decreases as more columns are removed.
-- Added `EIN` back to the feature array.
-No change in accuracy.
-Removed it again since no logical reason to use it as a feature.
+    - Experimented with adding `EIN` back to the feature array, however no change in accuracy.
+This was removed again since there's no logical reason to use it as a feature.

 ## Summary
 Format images in the report so that they display correction